 - 1. Hundreds were killed in the Boston Massacre. - 2.
 The Boston Tea Party was a meeting held to discuss a tea tax imposed by the British government. - 3.
 The first battle of the revolution was fought in 1775. - 4.
-In the beginning, the revolution took place mainly in Boston and the surrounding - 5.
-Boston was occupied by the British throughout the revolution.
+In the beginning, the revolution took place mainly in Boston and the surrounding area.
+5. Boston was occupied by the British throughout the revolution.
+Do not send me your responses to these questions.
+I will send you the correct answers shortly.
 CAMBRIDGE Just across the Charles River from Boston is Cambridge, America's most famous student town.
 Cambridge is sometimes called the birthplace of American intellectual life: it has the oldest university, Harvard University, founded in 1636.
 Cambridge is also home to MIT, the Massachusetts Institute of Technology.
 Students attending Harvard and MIT come from all over the world (from more than 90 countries).
 Since one-fourth of the people in Cambridge are students, it's not surprising that Cambridge has many bookstores, shops, restaurants, coffee houses, and clubs.
 A common sight in Cambridge, is Harvard oarsmen rowing on the Charles River, preparing for races in the spring, like the Harvard-Yale Regatta.
 (Yale University is Harvard's biggest rival).